martinsam/cozy-dev-docs/source/index.md

 ```

 <aside class="notice">
-It is very important to understand the difference between an unexpected error (it **should** have worked) and an expected error (if the sent data are incorrect, there is an error).
+It is very important to understand the difference between an unexpected error (it should have worked, but it hasn't) and an expected error (if the sent data are incorrect, there is an error).
 </aside>

 #### Update an existing debt